Complete overview

 Provider: Educational Development & Training

-Are you in the last phase of your thesis and is your deadline at the end of the academic year?
-This webinar is here for you!
 During the webinar you will get tools to create a realistic study plan for the last bit of your thesis and what you need to stick to it.
 Aside from providing you with tips and tools, you will create your own planning during the webinar.
-Do you know when your important deadlines are?
-How much time you can spend on your thesis?
-And how you can find a balance between effort (things you have to do) and relaxation (enjoying free time without guilt)?
-Get a grip on the last phase of your thesis with this webinar.

 Practical information